 "Please."
 He struggled harder than he ever had to keep his voice from cracking from the strain and emotion.
 "I promise I'll explain everything, if what I believe is true.
 But you have to tell me first…did you have another son?"

 She gripped the edge of the table until her knuckles turned white, but at last the aged feline nodded curtly.
 "Yes.
-I never told another soul…in fact I made Wu Xuan promise not to tell anyone, either…" For a moment her eyes narrowed again, as she clearly tried to connect this with his initial claim of being a friend of Mei's father. "…in fact it happened the same time my husband Mao died."
+I never told another soul…in fact I made Wu Xuan promise not to tell anyone, either…" For a moment her eyes narrowed again, as she clearly tried to connect this with his initial claim of being a friend of Mei's father. "…in fact it happened the same time my husband Yong died."

 He nodded.
 "He was a member of the Imperial Guard, was he not?"

 "More than that."
 Mrs. Qiao sounded justifiably proud.
 "He was a personal bodyguard of the Emperor, just like Wu Xuan.
 A brave and noble warrior, it's where my boys get their strength."
 Her face fell, every line drooping into agony and loss.
 "That was how he died, too.
 Defending the Son of Heaven in battle, during a Hun invasion in Xinjiang.
 I was told Chen himself wept over his body…he would have come back with it, to give his regrets in person, if he wasn't wounded himself and had to go back to the capital.
 But Wu Xuan was there…as he always was, he was such a good friend to the family.
-To Mao."
+To Yong."

 Tai Lung let out a shuddering breath.
 It was true.
 Everything Mei's father had told him was checking out so far.
 Which meant the rest might be, too.
 "That's why you asked him to take care of your son, then?"
 She looked somehow stricken, frightened, neither confirming nor denying his words.